maim-lain/haremhotel/walkthrough.md

-# Harem Hotel v0.3 Walkthrough
+# Harem Hotel Walkthrough v0.3
 https://www.patreon.com/Runey<br>
 [Written by Maim Lain](https://www.patreon.com/maimlain/overview)

 <br>

 **Notes:**
-- This walkthrough was created as a reward for $xx patrons to help support development of the game.
+- This walkthrough was created as a reward for $xx+ patrons.
+Thanks for supporting development of the game.
 - It isn't complete yet but it has all of the events and scenes for Lin, Kali, Ashley, and Maria.

 <br>